aliyun/terraform-provider-alicloud/website/docs/d/db_instances.html.markdown

   * `deletion_protection` - (Available in 1.167.0+) Indicates whether the release protection feature is enabled for the instance.
 Valid values:
       * **true**: The release protection feature is enabled.
       * **false**: The release protection feature is disabled.
+  * `ha_mode` - (Available in 1.210.0+) The high availability mode of the instance.
+  * `sync_mode` - (Available in 1.210.0+) The data replication mode of the instance.
+  * `host_instance_infos` - (Available in 1.210.0+) An array that consists of the information of the primary and secondary instances.
+      * `log_sync_time` - The time when the secondary instance received logs from the primary instance.
+The time follows the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
+The time is displayed in UTC.
+      * `node_type` - The type of the node.
+      * `zone_id` - The ID of the zone.
+      * `sync_status` - The synchronization status.
+      * `data_sync_time` - The time when the secondary instance completed the synchronization of data from the primary instance.
+The time follows the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
+The time is displayed in UTC.
+      * `node_id` - The ID of the instance.
+      * `region_id` - The region ID of the instance.